antonio-decaro/antonio-decaro/README.md

 ### Hi there 👋 I'm Antonio!🇮🇹
-I'm a PhD in Computer Science at University of Salerno.
+I'm a PhD student in Computer Science at University of Salerno.

 I'm a code enthusiast particularly focused on High Performance Computing, GPU computation, and Algorithms.